Bri-xn/PP2-Rock-Paper-Scissors./README.md

 # Bugs.

-only bugs is in game area when pressed they spread out then in again due to the rock image being sized different to the rest and unfortunately I couldn't figure it out.
+only bugs is in game area when the buttons are pressed they spread out then in again due to the rock image being sized different to the rest and unfortunately I couldn't figure it out.

 # Comments & Credits.

-due to critical errors and folders corrupted i had to scrap the project and start from scratch last night.

-I used chatgbt to figure out the correct solution for the transition between the title screen and the game screen.